FRIDAY October 25th

 Headshots with Keshia Eugene Photography

-Come to the Forum for 10-15 minute complementary headshot sessions.
+Come to the second floor for complimentary headshot sessions.
 First come, first serve.

 1:00 PM